- The boxing strategy takes full advantage of digital-only features such as lasso and shape insertion tools.

 - If you’re using vertical (landscape) pages, use three to four columns side-by-side.

 You don’t need to draw any lines – just keep these columns in your head and try not to cross over these imaginary lines.
 Or, if you prefer – you can draw vertical lines to separate the columns.
-However, I would advise against this as you won’t know how long the line should be until you write your notes.
+However, I would advise against this as you won’t know exactly where the line should be until you write your notes.

 Write your notes into the columns